mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

 .. code:: Haskell

-      utxo  <- findMUtxo rpTxOutRef
+      utxo  <- findValidUtxoFromRef rpTxOutRef contractAddress cTokenAsset
       eInfo <- getEscrowInfo utxo

-We use the following auxiliary functions for it: ``findMUtxo`` gets the UTxO content from a given UTxO reference, and ``getEscrowInfo`` reads the datum of a given UTxO and returns the Escrow Info inside it.
+We use the following auxiliary functions for it: ``findValidUtxoFromRef`` gets the UTxO content from a given UTxO reference if the address is the given one, and the value contains a token of the given asset class.
+The function  ``getEscrowInfo`` reads the datum of a given UTxO and returns the Escrow Info inside it.

 For defining the transaction, we need to specify the payment that goes to the